Tekoa Care Center

 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term patients who are exhibiting signs of depression.
-Many in the industry argue that this is a measure of quality of care.
+This is the percentage of patients who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage